thezombieguy/laravel-internal-request/README.md

 );
 ```

-This will call the route `/test/123` with the url params and headers appropriately passed into the request.
+This will call the route `/test/123` with the url params and headers.

 ## Hooking Into the Request Lifecycle

-You can hook into actions before and after the request to execute custom logic.
-For example, if you're calling the internal route from a Livewire component, you'll want to avoid altering the original request object.
+You can hook into the request lifecycle to execute custom logic before or after the internal request is made.
+This is useful when calling the internal route from services like Livewire, where you may need to avoid altering the original request object.

+### Example: Resetting Request State

-In your AppServiceProvider or another service provider, you can bind the afterRequest to the service instance:
+In your `AppServiceProvider`, you can bind the `afterRequest` callback to restore the original request object after making an internal request:
 ```php
 class AppServiceProvider extends ServiceProvider
 {